 Massachusetts is a densely populated state with a well-educated population, comparatively high income levels, and a relatively diversified economy.
 While the total population of Massachusetts has remained fairly stable in the last twenty-five years, significant changes have occurred in the age distribution of the population: dramatic growth in residents between the ages of 20 and 44 since 1980 is expected to lead to a population distributed more heavily in the 65 and over age group in the next twenty-five years.
-Just as the working-age population has increased, income levels in Massachusetts since 1980 have grown significantly when compared to the national average, and a variety of measures of income show that Massachusetts residents have significantly higher amounts of annual income than the national average.
-These higher levels of income have been accompanied by a lower poverty rate.
-While Massachusetts enjoyed considerably lower unemployment rates than those of the United States during the late 1990s through 2002, the State's annual unemployment rate has tracked only slightly lower than, and at times greater than, the nation's rate since 2003.
-Through the beginning of 2008 the state was in recovery from the recession of 2001, but many indicators have recently shown signs of economic stress, and the state is lagging behind the nation in many indicators, particularly employment levels.
+Just as the working-age population has increased, income levels in Massachusetts since 1980 have grown significantly more than the national average, and a variety of measures of income show that Massachusetts residents have significantly higher amounts of annual income than the national average.
+These higher levels of income have been accompanied by a consistently lower poverty rate and, except during the recession of the early 1990s and the recent period of slow recovery from the recession of 2001, considerably lower unemployment rates in Massachusetts than in the United States since 1980.
+The state has had a slightly lower unemployment rate than the nation for the last thirteen months, but at 5.2%, the state's June 2008 unemployment rate is significantly higher than the annual low of 4.1% in April 2008.